jonochang/hack-oregon-prototype/README.md

 Background
 -----------
-Oregon's [Secretary of State website](http://sos.oregon.gov/Pages/default.aspx) allows you to [search](https://secure.sos.state.or.us/orestar/gotoPublicTransactionSearch.do) for the follwing data:
+Oregon's [Secretary of State website](http://sos.oregon.gov/Pages/default.aspx) allows you to [search](https://secure.sos.state.or.us/orestar/gotoPublicTransactionSearch.do) for the following data:
 - Candidates
 - Committees
 - Campaign Finance Transactions